-- (a) a statement of financial condition as of reporting date. - (b) a statement of operations for the reporting period. - (c) a statement of changes in equity for the reporting period. - (d) a statement of cash flows for the reporting period. - (e) notes, comprising a summary of significant accounting policies and other explanatory information.
+- (a) a Statement of Financial Condition as of reporting date. - (b) a Statement of Operations for the reporting period. - (c) a Statement of Changes in Equity, Statutory Reserves and Donations and Grants for the reporting period. - (d) a Statement of Cash Flows for the reporting period.

+(e) Notes, comprising a summary of significant accounting policies and other explanatory information.